Superstitions about making money

 Old European cultures were so grateful for clean water than when they discovered new springs or fountains, they would thank the gods by placing money in the water.
 In return, it was believed the gods would grant a wish or bring good luck.
 Did you know there was a Celtic goddess of wells and springs, Coventina?
 We’ve been chucking money into wells and setting up statue shrines at fresh water supplies for many centuries now!

-Spiders!
-The Linyphiidae species is known as the money spider, and having one crawl all over you in fantastic luck, as it’s weaving you money.
+The Linyphiidae species is known as the money spider and having one crawl all over you in fantastic luck, as it’s weaving you money.
 For those of you who find this incredibly squeamish, European lore suggests that seeing spiders weave in the evening will bring you financial stability.
-Please note, in Australia it’s not always a good idea to let a spider crawl all over you or hide in your pocket!
+Please note, in Australia and similar countries it’s not always a good idea to let a spider crawl all over you!

 Ever noticed a jade ring on someone’s little finger?
 It’s believed to bring good luck as well as wealth.
 It’s also an incredibly expensive gem, so it’s likely that the owner already has some money to buy it in the first place!